MBBS in Georgia

 Courses Provided by Georgian Medical Universities

-Georgian medical colleges have many programs for people who want to work as doctors or nurses.
+Georgian medical universities have many programs for people who want to work as doctors or nurses.
 Students learn how to do things in English, Russian, or Georgian.
 They work toward degrees like the 6-year MBBS/MD or specialty degrees.
 These programs combine tough classroom work with real-world practice.
 To prepare students for medical careers around the world.

 - Bachelor of Medicine, Bachelor of Surgery (MBBS/MD) – 6 Year program (including internship) taught in English, Russian, or Georgian.